Absolute continuity of the harmonic measure on low dimensional rectifiable sets: Introduction

 In the last lemma, the choices of $\beta$ and $\mathcal A$ does not really matter.
 The conditions we gave are the ones that allow us to fall in the scope of \cite{DFMprelim2} and thus that ensure the existence and the properties of the harmonic measure, namely the non-degeneracy of the harmonic measure, the fact that $\omega^X_{\beta,\gamma}$ is a doubling measure, and the change of pole property (these results are respectively Lemma 15.1, Lemma 15.43, and Lemma 15.61 in \cite{DFMprelim2}).
 Furthermore, an analogue of Lemma \ref{Main13} exists also when $d=n-1$; and in this case, $\Gamma$ is the boundary of an open domain $\Omega$ satisfying extra topological conditions (Harnack chains and corkscrew points) which are automatically true when $d<n-1$.
 But since we do not what to give details for a situation that we do not need, we excluded the case $d=n-1$.

 The demonstration of lemma \ref{Main13} will not be given here.
-Even if the lemma is stated in a slightly different context than what you can currently find in the literature, this type of result is not surprising - it became classical in the past years for experts in the field - and the proof would just a small variation of what have already be done.
+Even if the lemma is stated in a slightly different context than what you can currently find in the literature, this type of result is not surprising - it became classical in the past years for experts in the field and known as ``the BMO-solvability implies $A_\infty$-absolute continuity of the harmonic measure'' - and the proof would just a small variation of what have already been done.
 Theorem 8.9 in \cite{DFMAinfty} which deals with the case where $\gamma = 0$ and $\Omega = \R^n \setminus \R^d$ (but those conditions are not relevant for the proof) and is stated in a similar manner as our lemma.
 Earlier references are Theorem 3.2 in \cite{KKiPT} and Theorem 1.3 in \cite{DPP2015}.
 See also Theorem 4.22 \cite{MZ}, and in \cite{HLM}, the proof of Lemma 5.24 and how it is paired with Theorem 1.3 to prove Theorem 5.30.

 Our objective switched now to the proof of \eqref{main13a}, which says that $|\nabla u_H|^2 D_\beta^{d+2-n} dX$ is a Carleson measure.
 With the appearance of Carleson measure, let us introduce the following condition, that will play a crucial role in the article.